progressdb/ProgressDB/server/docs/encryption.md

 # Encryption (KMS-based)

-ProgressDB now requires an external KMS provider for encryption when `PROGRESSDB_USE_ENCRYPTION=true`.
+ProgressDB supports encryption when `PROGRESSDB_USE_ENCRYPTION=true` in two modes:

+ - Embedded: the server binary includes the embedded provider and performs KMS operations in-process via the HashiCorp AEAD provider when `PROGRESSDB_KMS_MODE=embedded`.
+ - External: the server communicates with a separate `progressdb-kms` process over UDS/HTTP and delegates KMS work to it when `PROGRESSDB_KMS_MODE=external`.

 Key points
-- The server no longer accepts a raw symmetric key via `PROGRESSDB_ENCRYPTION_KEY` or `security.encryption_key` in config.
-That in-process mode has been removed.
-- Use the KMS binary or an equivalent KMS provider; the server will spawn the KMS child when configured and `PROGRESSDB_USE_ENCRYPTION=true`.
+ - The server binary contains both embedded and external implementations; the runtime env `PROGRESSDB_KMS_MODE` selects which one is used.
+ - Do not provide a master key to the server in external mode; the external `progressdb-kms` must hold the KEK.
 - KMS responsibilities:
   - Hold the master KEK and perform audit-signed operations.
   - Provide endpoints for creating per-thread DEKs, rewrapping DEKs on rotation, and encrypt/decrypt operations over a unix-domain socket (UDS).